BWeng20/intellij-plugin-scxml/README.md

 [SCXML](https://www.w3.org/TR/scxml/) is not only a XML Schema, it specifies also a generic state-machine-based execution environment with an implementation in pseudocode.

+This project tries to support graphical editing and execution on different platforms.
+The SCXML pseudocode from W3C is implemented as re-usable Java-library.

 ### === CONSTRUCTION SITE ===